kelsa-gm/item-icon-updater/README.md

     "Item Name 2": "path/to/icon2.jpg"
 }
 ```

+The following rules are used when searching for item names:
+* Item names are case insensitive.
+* Any text after the first open parentheses is ignored.
+This trims off suffixes such as "(Hybrid Form Only)" or "(Costs 2 Actions)".
+* Any leading or trailing whitespace is ignored.

 ### Icon Libraries
 Foundry 0.7.x includes a built-in library of icons that can be used by the custom dictionary.
 These can be viewed in the installation folder, typically `C:\Program Files\FoundryVTT\resources\app\public\icons`.
 To reference these icons in a custom dictionary, use the path `../../icons/`.